rohillashubham951-alt/IRCTC-Redesign-CaseStudy/README.md

 - Figma (for wireframes and prototypes)
 - Canva (for any charts or visuals)
 - Markdown & GitHub (for documentation and project showcase)

+## Conclusion

+Through this case study, I analyzed the major challenges users face with the IRCTC booking experience and explored solutions through modern UI/UX principles.
+By combining user-focused research with clear design goals, I created a set of wireframes aimed at making ticket booking simpler, faster, and less stressful for millions of travelers.

+This project strengthened my abilities in user research, interface design, and problem-solving.
+I’m excited to build on these skills and help improve digital experiences in the travel industry and beyond.

+Thank you for viewing my work!
+I welcome any feedback or suggestions.